anuislam/As-nice-scroll/README.md

 Appearance > As option
 ```
 Here you can customize default settings.
 So customize settings as you choice and see a nice scrollbar at you site front-end.

+## Installation

+1. Upload ‘as-nicescroll ‘ folder to the ‘/wp-content/plugins/’ directory or Install as a regullar WordPress plugin
+2. You will see a scrollbar right site when you are scrolling.

+### All credit goes to nicescroll